benrosenberg/js-pannable-graph/README.md

 # Pannable graph with custom data
 Pannable and zoomable graph paper-like canvas on which points, lines, and circles can be drawn.

+(Note: this does not work very well on mobile.)

 Example: https://benrosenberg.info/js-pannable-graph/canvas.html

 ## Requirements